 POLES: Pole length ideally varies with the technique.
 If your child is a beginner, pole height should come just above the armpits.
 A good compromise for intermediate skiers is a pole that comes almost to the child’s chin.
-Diagonal (classical) poles should come up just above the bottom of the arm pits.
 Measure while on skis.
-Poles will not be available for rent this year.
+Poles will not be available for rent through TTYSP.

 HEADLAMP (optional): Because the first classes will be held after sunset, older skiers will find a headlamp useful.
-They will be skiing further out on the trails that may be unlit.
+They will be skiing farther out on the trails that may be unlit.

 **MARK ALL OF YOUR GEAR**MARK ALL OF YOUR GEAR**MARK ALL OF YOUR GEAR**

 A limited number of rental skis (no poles or boots) are available through TTYSP for a fee.
 Rental skis are combination skis with NNN bindings—they work for both diagonal and skate skiing, and are appropriate for beginning skiers.
-Rental Skis: $30
+Rental ski fee: $50

-- Rental skis will be made available at the TTYSP wax shed (near hockey rink at Skyview MS on December 12th from 4-6pm)****
+- Rental skis will be made available at the TTYSP wax shed at a date TBD.